CrowdLinker/navigation-components/docs/screen-containers.md

 - The NativeStack container uses native iOS and Android stack components, and can be used in conjunction with a Header component to render headers with your screens.
 It has different configuration options than the Stack and Tabs components, and requires `enabledScreens()` to be called somewhere at the top of your app to work.

-- The Switch component renders only one screen at a time, and can be used to switch between different sibling screens that exist at the same location in your app.
+- The Switch container renders only one screen at a time, and can be used to switch between different sibling screens that exist at the same location in your app.
 Again, it requires the `enableScreens()` function to be called at the top of your app.
-Inactive screens are removed from the view heirachy by `react-native-screens` and so performance hungry components can be offloading with this component.
+Inactive screens are removed from the view heirachy by `react-native-screens` and so performance hungry components can be offloaded with this component.

-- The Modal component renders one view ontop of another, and can be dismissed with a gesture.
+- The Modal container renders one view ontop of another, and can be dismissed with a gesture.
 It supports the same configurations as Tabs and Stack, but can only receive two child screens.
 It provides a `useModal()` hook that lets you imperatively toggle the modal, as well as declarative props for modal display.

-These are the "primitives" that are at your disposal for managing the screens of your app.
+These screen containers are the primitives at your disposal for managing the screens of your app.
 They all subscribe to the same contract with Navigator and so all of the rules of routing and navigation apply.
 More in depth details about configuring each of this will be available in the near future!